 - Assign teams to the work in your plans

-Portfolio for Jira can dynamically load issues from Jira into your plan, and then suggests the releases you can work with for the issues in your plan.In this view, you can perform the following tasks:
+Advanced Roadmaps can dynamically load Jira Software issues into your plan, and then suggest the releases you can work with for the issues.In this view, you can perform the following tasks:

 - Configure and manage these releases

 - Keep track of the progress of these releases

 - Determine if these releases will be completed on time, as planned